GunaPalanivel/Guna_Resume/README.md

 ## 👀 Preview

-- You can view the PDF version of my resume [here](https://drive.google.com/file/d/1zlaUfgw5lvaEeZ6gS-YwNzqpw1NiVvJ8/view?usp=sharing).
+- You can view the PDF version of my resume on the drive and navigate through the links [here](https://drive.google.com/file/d/1zlaUfgw5lvaEeZ6gS-YwNzqpw1NiVvJ8/view?usp=sharing).

 ## 📞 Contact